0XDE57/flipper_adruino_serial/README.md

 ## Flipper -> Arduino -> PuTTY

-The arduino is simply forwarding UART messages from input RX and TX pins, and writing them to serial USB.
+The arduino is simply forwarding UART messages from input RX pin, and writing them to serial USB.

 Flipper Log Baud Rates: `9600, 38400, 57600, 115200, 230400, 460800, 9261600`